TY-Jeong/VacHopPy/README.md

 \bar{τ} = \frac{1}{\bar{z}\cdot\bar{ν}} \cdot \exp(\frac{\bar{E}_{a}}{k_{B}T})
 ```

 Here, all parameters correspond to the effective value, hence, the diffusion quantities can be expressed as simple Arrhenims forms.
-The exact expressions for D and τ consist multiple exponential terms, each corresponds to a distinct vacancy hopping path.
+The exact expressions for $`D`$ and $`τ`$ consist multiple exponential terms, each corresponds to a distinct vacancy hopping path.
 These complex expressions are unfavorable for continuum equations.

 ## Contents